Coronations of William the Conqueror and Matilda: Background

-This prompted a discussion amongst the barons in the Norman army as to whether William, a duke, ought to accept the throne of England; but they soon decided that having William as king would legitimise their future claims on English lands.
+According to William of Poitiers, this prompted a discussion amongst the barons in the Norman army as to whether William, a duke, ought to accept the throne of England; but they soon decided that having William as king would legitimise their future claims on English lands.

 The Normans held the view, based on the practice of the French Capetian dynasty, that a king's reign only started with his coronation, and therefore there was some urgency in arranging the ceremony.
 In the meantime, Norman bishops issued penances to the Norman soldiers of one year for each English person they had killed; this comparatively mild penalty was due to there being a publicum bellicum or "public war", a status that would end at William's coronation.

-While preparations for the coronation were underway, William went hunting.
-Norman troops began work on a fortress, later the Tower of London, to control the capital.
-Meanwhile, Norman predations on the English population continued unabated.
+While preparations for the coronation were underway, Norman troops began work on a fortress, later the Tower of London, to control the capital.

 Service

 The form of coronation service used in England has undergone a number of revisions over the centuries.
 These versions are known as ordines (Latin, nominative plural of ordo meaning "order") or recensions.
 In the case of William's coronation, scholars have debated whether the liturgy used in 1066 was an amended version of the Second Recension, devised by Saint Dunstan for King Edgar's coronation in 973 AD, or the Third Recension, heavily influenced by continental practices, which is known to have been used at the coronation of King Stephen in 1135.

 William's coronation is the first which can be proved to have been held at Westminster Abbey; although King Harold Godwinson was almost certainly crowned at the newly consecrated abbey in January 1066, this is not specifically confirmed by any contemporary source.
 The choice of using the abbey founded by King Edward the Confessor was probably intended to reinforce William's claim to be the rightful successor to Edward, this was despite the nave of the church still being under construction.
 The date chosen, Christmas Day, Monday 25 December, was in imitation of the customary date for the coronations of the eastern Byzantine emperors and the western Holy Roman emperors.

 There is a fairly detailed description of the ceremony by Guy, bishop of Amiens in the finale of his epic poem, Carmen de Hastingae Proelio ("Song of the Battle of Hastings"), which was probably written in 1067.
 According to Guy, the ceremony began with a procession from the Palace of Westminster, also founded by Edward, to the abbey.
 In the procession, headed by a crucifer and accompanied by the chanting of the Lauds, William was preceded by the two leading churchmen of England, the archbishop of Canterbury, Stigand, and the archbishop of York, Ealdred.
 It would be the lower-ranking Ealdred who would officiate at the coronation, because Stigand had been excommunicated for holding two episcopal sees at once.
 They were assisted by Geoffrey de Montbray, the Norman bishop of Coutances.